On the regularization of Wasserstein GANs: Optimal Transport

 \section{Optimal Transport}

 We will require the notion of a coupling of two probability distributions.
-Although a coupling can be defined more generally, we state the definition in the setting of our interest, i.e., we consider all spaces involved to equal $\RR[n]$.

-\begin{definition} Let $\mu$ and $\nu$ be two probability distributions on $\RR[n]$.
+Although a coupling can be defined more generally, we state the definition in the setting of our interest, i.e., we consider all spaces involved to equal $\RR[n]$. \begin{definition} Let $\mu$ and $\nu$ be two probability distributions on $\RR[n]$.
 A coupling $\pi$ of $\mu$ and $\nu$ is a probability distribution on $\RR[n]\times \RR[n]$ such that $\pi(A,\RR[n])=\mu(A)$ and $\pi(\RR[n],A)=\nu(A)$ for all measurable sets $A\subseteq \RR[n]$.
-The set of all couplings of $\mu$ and $\nu$ is denoted by $\Pi(\mu,\nu)$. \end{definition} Let us now recall the Kantorovich duality.
-Note, that the presented theorem is a less general, but to our needs adapted version of Theorem~5.10 from \citet{optimalTransport}\footnote{In the work of \citet{WGAN}, the theorem is called Kantorovich-Rubinstein, although this theorem only applies to compact metric spaces.
+The set of all couplings of $\mu$ and $\nu$ is denoted by $\Pi(\mu,\nu)$. \end{definition} The following theorem plays a central role in the theory of optimal transport (OT) and is known as the Kantorovich duality.
+Note, that the presented theorem is a less general, but to our needs adapted version of Theorem~5.10 from \citet{optimalTransport}.\footnote{In the work of \citet{WGAN}, the theorem is called Kantorovich-Rubinstein, although this theorem only applies to compact metric spaces.
 There are several generalizations of the Kantorovich-duality.
-For a detailed account we refer the reader to the work of \citet{Kantorovich_Rubinstein_theorem_Edwards}.}.
-A proof of how to derive our version from the referenced one can be found in Appendix \ref{appendix:kantorovich}.
+For a detailed account we refer the reader to \citet{Kantorovich_Rubinstein_theorem_Edwards}.} A proof of how to derive our version from the referenced one can be found in Appendix~\ref{appendix:kantorovich}.
 We will denote by $\Li{1}$ the set of all 1-Lipschitz functions, i.e., the set of all functions $f$ such that $f(y)-f(x)\leq \norm{x-y}$ for all $x,y$.

-\begin{theorem}[Kantorovich] Let $\mu$ and $\nu$ be two probability distributions on $\RR[n]$ such that Then
+\begin{theorem}[Kantorovich] Let $\mu$ and $\nu$ be two probability distributions on $\RR[n]$ such that $\int_{\RR[n]}\norm{x}\ d\mu(x)<\infty\text{ and } \int_{\RR[n]}\norm{x}\ d\nu(x)<\infty.$ Then

 (i) In particular, both minimum and maximum exist.